 The mid-19th century farmhouse on the estate was completely redesigned by Frank Lloyd Wright in 1907.

-Mid-May to mid-October this house is open to the public, and you can savor the architecture, learn about the compelling lives of the Fabyans and see the many artifacts collected by George and Nelle, including zoological specimens, Asian sculpture, a piece from the 1893 Columbian Exposition.
+Mid-May to mid-October this house is open to the public but I suggest to check the website to make sure.
+You can savor the architecture, learn about the compelling lives of the Fabyans and see the many artifacts collected by George and Nelle, including zoological specimens, Asian sculpture, a piece from the 1893 Columbian Exposition.

 2. Japanese Tea Garden